 Consumers in the Middle East and Far East are much more likely to shop online with brands they have also shopped in-store with.

 James Rogers, managing director of Shanghai-based retail consultancy CR Retail, says China’s ongoing problem with counterfeit goods has driven this multichannel approach.
 “If shoppers have been to the store and touched the product they’re convinced it’s genuine and are reassured over quality,” he says.

 European consumers indicate much higher confidence in buying online than those from the Middle East and Far East, where a physical store presence still holds significant sway in reaffirming trust.

-Meanwhile, the confidence in online shopping in the UK, France and Germany is an opportunity for retailers to launch in these markets without making the capital-intensive investment of opening stores.
+Meanwhile, the confidence in the UK, France and Germany is an opportunity for retailers to launch in these markets without making the capital-intensive investment of opening stores.